guardian/csnx/README.md

 > Note that the outputs of `build`, `test` and `lint` are [remotely cached by Nx](https://nx.dev/using-nx/mental-model#computation-hashing-and-caching), per project.
 This means only one iteration of a task (`build`, `test` etc) runs for a given state of a project, _ever_.
 >
-> For example, I'm working on something, run the tests and they pass.
+> For example, you're working on something, run the tests and they pass.
 Nx remotely caches the result.
-I push my changes to CI.
-When CI runs the tests, nothing has changed, so Nx fetches the (passing) cached results, the build goes green and I can merge.
-When you pull my changes, your copy of the code is identical to what I pushed and merged, so you _also_ get the cached results.
-If you then change the code, Nx re-runs the tests and, again, caches the results.
+You push your changes to CI.
+When CI runs the tests, nothing has changed, so Nx fetches the (passing) cached results, the build goes green and you can merge.
+When I pull your changes, my copy of the code is identical to what you pushed and merged, so I _also_ get the cached results.
+If I then change the code, Nx re-runs the tests and, again, caches the results.
 >
 > This happens _per project_.
-So if you change `project-a` but not `project-b`, Nx will get the cached results for `project-b`, but run the tests for `project-a`.
+So if you change `project-a` but not `project-b`, Nx will get the cached results for `project-b`, but still run the tests for `project-a`.
 From then on, until `project-a` changes again, Nx will always use the cached results for both.
 >
 > This includes between development and CI, between pulls etc.